Motorbike-specific socks – an often overlooked piece of kit that’s worth a second thought!

 When researching this article, I sent a message to some friends asking what they wear under their boots on longer rides.
 One fella reports having a pair of these socks on the go for almost a decade – gross, but an endorsement of quality.

-Moto GP Race socks fit perfectly under commuter boots as well as race boots.
+Moto GP Race socks fit perfectly under commuter and race boots.

 Comfortable and durable